PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Clients who experience abuse, neglect or exploitation have the right to:

-• Complain about the service they receive or any form of abuse, neglect or exploitation experienced within TASC provided or TASC funded non-government services without fear of retribution;
+• Complain about the service they receive or any form of abuse, neglect or exploitation experienced within Tasc services without fear of retribution;

-• Pursue grievances and complaints and fair and equitable access to the criminal justice system without fear of the services being discontinued or recriminations from service providers; and
+• Pursue grievances, complaints, and fair and equitable access to the criminal justice system without fear of the services being discontinued or recriminations from Tasc or its staff; and

 • Access appropriate support services to assist with the effects of abuse, neglect and exploitation where appropriate.